designreuse/redway-route-planner-2/README.md

 This will watch all files in the `src/main/frontend/src` directory and copy them to the `src/main/resources/static` directory when changed where they will be served up by the web server (actually it'll copy them into `target` as well so you don't have to rebuild that folder if you're running in IntellJ).

+### Geocoding

+There are two implementations of the geocoding API to turn text into coordinates.
+One provided for OSM and one for Google.
+To use the Google implementation you'll need an API key.
+Once you have it set it as the environment variable `GOOGLE_API_KEY`.